Energetic $\gamma$-rays from TeV scale dark matter annihilation resummed: The resummed energy spectrum

 \section{The resummed energy spectrum}

 We add to the Standard Model (SM) Lagrangian a fermionic multiplet $\chi$ (which can be of Majorana or Dirac type) in an arbitrary isospin-$j$ representation of the electroweak (EW) SU(2) gauge group.
 For the Majorana case, only integer $j$ are allowed, while for the Dirac case also half-integer $j$ are possible.
-In both cases we assume zero hypercharge ($Y=0$).
-The DM particle is the electrically neutral member $\chi^0$ of the $2j+1$ dimensional multiplet.
+In the calculations below we assume zero hypercharge ($Y=0$), in which case only integer $j$ multiplets provide a realistic DM particle as the electrically neutral member $\chi^0$ of the $2j+1$ dimensional multiplet.
 The Lagrangian is

 when $\chi$ is a Dirac fermion.
 For the Majorana case, $\chi$ is self-conjugate and its Lagrangian is multiplied by $1/2$.
 The SU(2) covariant derivative is $D_\mu = \partial_{\mu} - i g_2 A^C_\mu\, T^C$ where $T^C$, $C=1,2,3$, are the SU(2) generators in the isospin-$j$ representation and $A_\mu^C$ are the EW gauge bosons.
-In these models the dark matter particle obtains the correct relic density from thermal freeze-out for $m_\chi$ in the 1-10 TeV range \cite{Cirelli:2005uq} for the favoured small representations $j=\frac{1}{2},1, \frac{3}{2},2$.
+In these models the dark matter particle obtains the correct relic density from thermal freeze-out for $m_\chi$ in the 1-10 TeV range \cite{Cirelli:2005uq} for the favoured small representations $j=1,2$.